acconeer/acconeer-python-exploration/docs/processing/parking.rst

 Parking (envelope)
 ==================

-An example of a detection algorithm for a parked car using a ground mounted sensor.
+An example of a detection algorithm for a parked car.

-Detection of a parked car over the sensor is straightforward if it is parked with a large metal surface directly above the sensor.
-A plastic cover over the metal surface is usually not a problem either.
-A harder but not unusual case occurs when a car with a polymer fuel tank is parked with the tank directly above the sensor.
-In that case, the radar reflection can be weak enough to make detection difficult.
+The sensor position is intended to be either ground mounted or side mounted, either on the curb or on a pole.
+Perhaps on a Electric Vehicle charging station.

 This example algorithm is meant as a starting point for parking detector implementations that can handle weak radar reflections as well.
-One issue with the use of weak reflections is that reflections from people or items near the sensor can lead to false detects.
-For that reason, the detection algorithm monitors changes between each sweep to exclude objects that move.
+One issue with the use of weak reflections is that reflections from people or items near the sensor pose a risk of false detections.
+However, low update rate mitigates this issue, since a person needs to be relatively still in front of the sensor for consecutive frames in order to generate a detection.

 The algorithm is designed to work with only one radar sweep every 10 seconds to keep power consumption low enough for a battery supply to last for several years.
 Designs